danmayer/danmayer.github.com/_posts/2018-07-18-lead-dev-conf-london.md

 # A Unique Conference

 I attended [#LeadDevLondon](https://twitter.com/hashtag/LeadDevLondon) this year, it was a nice and different conference.
-Generally I have attended more language specific conferences.
-There were basically no language specific talks at all during the conf, as everything was a bit more general about building and working well with technology teams.
+Generally, I have attended more language-specific conferences.
+There were basically no language-specific talks at all during the conf, as everything was a bit more general about building and working well with technology teams.
 Given that these days a large part of what I do is manage teams of devs, it was good to hear other folks talk through some of the challenges and solutions they have gone through during their journey.

 ![leaddev london stickers](/assets/img/leaddev_london_stickers.jpg)
 > My swag bag full of stickers

 # Some Favorite Slides

-For my very favorite slide see the section with my tweets below ;) Otherwise enjoy some favorite slides with little to no context ;) You can generally find the full presentation slides on the [talks page](https://london2018.theleaddeveloper.com/schedule) and the full videos of the [#LeadDevLondon talks on youtube](https://www.youtube.com/playlist?list=PLBzScQzZ83I_VX8zgmLqIfma_kJs3RRmu).
+For my very favorite slide see the section with my tweets below ;) Otherwise, enjoy some favorite slides with little to no context ;) You can generally find the full presentation slides on the [talks page](https://london2018.theleaddeveloper.com/schedule) and the full videos of the [#LeadDevLondon talks on youtube](https://www.youtube.com/playlist?list=PLBzScQzZ83I_VX8zgmLqIfma_kJs3RRmu).

 ![leaddev london slides](/assets/img/leaddev_london/container_manual_1.jpg)
 > [@alicegoldfuss](https://twitter.com/alicegoldfuss) explaining containers